Philippines President Marcos Announces Ban on POGOS

 Not Clear What Operators Are Affected?

 The term POGO is used to describe gambling operators based in the Philippines but offering their services to players from other countries.
-A majority of these operators cater their services to Chinese gamblers.
+A majority of these operators cater their services to Chinese gamblers, since gambling in China is forbidden except in Macau.

 Reports state that these operations employ as many as 25,000 Philippine residents and many more Chinese people.
 Some experts believe that this crackdown is related to the diplomatic tensions between Beijing and Manila over their claims in the South China Sea.